SysBioChalmers/Kluyveromyces_marxianus-GEM/README.md

 ### Required Software - Contributor:

-* Both of the previous MATLAB requirements.
+* Both of the previous MATLAB requirements
 * The [RAVEN Toolbox for MATLAB](https://github.com/SysBioChalmers/RAVEN)
 * A [git wrapper](https://github.com/manur/MATLAB-git) added to the search path